 - the ability to skillfully navigate organizational relationships

-- the ability to deliver artifacts that guide development, like wireframes and prototypes
+- the ability to deliver artifacts that guide development and service improvements, like wireframes, service blueprints, and prototypes

-- TTS Handbook page on doing research at Technology Transformation Services
+- our Handbook page on doing research at Technology Transformation Services

 How to use this guide

 We created this guide for our reference.
-It’s here for a refresher on ways to protect research participant privacy, or for quick access to UX-related templates, presentations, etc. You’re also welcome to read it from start to finish, of course.
+It’s here for a refresher on ways to protect research participant privacy, or for quick access to design-related templates, presentations, etc. You’re also welcome to read it from start to finish if you like.